Limits on sending email directly from Little Green Light

 Monthly and daily limits and metering

-Once you have activated direct LGL Email in your account, you will be able to start sending emails immediately.
+Once you have activated LGL Email in your account, you will be able to start sending emails immediately.

 Please note the limits on how many emails you can send.
 Monthly limits apply to email senders in good standing who are also customers with a paid subscription.
 Daily limits apply to prospective customers who are in their free evaluation period, and to those who have subscribed to Little Green Light but who have not yet paid for their subscription.